k-Tuple Restrained Domination in Graphs: Abstract

 \section{Abstract}

-Let $G$ be a graph of order $n$, and let $k\geq 1$ be an integer.
-A subset $S\subseteq V(G)$ of the vertices of $G$ is a $k$-tuple restrained dominating set of $G$ if each vertex in $V(G)-S$ is adjacent to at least $k$ vertices in $V(G)-S$ and to at least $k$ vertices in $S$, and each vertex in $S$ is adjacent to at least $k-1$ vertices in $S$.
-The minimum number of vertices of such a set in $G$ is the $k$-tuple restrained domination number of $G$.
-Also, the maximum number of the classes of a partition of $V(G)$ such that its all classes are $k$-tuple restrained dominating sets of $G$ is the $k$-tuple restrained domatic number of $G$.
+For $k \ge 1$ an integer, a set $S$ of vertices in a graph $G$ with minimum degree at least~$k-1$ is a $k$-tuple dominating set of $G$ if every vertex of $S$ is adjacent to at least $k-1$ vertices in $S$ and every vertex of $V(G) \setminus S$ is adjacent to at least $k$ vertices in $S$; that is, $|N_G[v] \cap S| \ge k$ for every vertex $v$ of $G$ where $N_G[v]$ denotes the closed neighborhood of $v$ which consists of $v$ and all neighbors of $v$.
+A $k$-tuple restrained dominating set of $G$ is a $k$-tuple dominating set $S$ of $G$ with the additional property that every vertex outside $S$ has at least $k$ neighbors outside $S$.
+The minimum cardinality of a $k$-tuple restrained dominating set of $G$ is the $k$-tuple restrained domination number of $G$.
+When $k=1$, the $k$-tuple restrained domination number is the well-studied restrained domination number.
+In this paper, we determine the $k$-tuple restrained domination number of several classes of graphs.
+Tight upper bounds on the $k$-tuple restrained domination number of a general graph are established.
+We present basic properties of the $k$-tuple restrained domatic number of a graph which is the maximum number of the classes of a partition of $V(G)$ into $k$-tuple restrained dominating sets of $G$.